 College Choice Score: 90.55

 The CS-Eng helps students to develop software, analyze algorithms, and problem solve.
 The Computer Science degree at the College of Engineering prepares students to create the future by giving them a foundation in computer software, hardware, and theory.
 The CS-LSA also prepares students by giving them an identical foundation to CS-Eng majors.
-The Computer Science program at the College of Literature, Science, and the Arts also aids students by teaching them about entrepreneurship, connecting them with corporate recruiters, and allowing them to attend conferences.
+The Computer Science program includes classes such as:

 With two departments with a Bachelor’s in Computer Science, the University of Michigan—Ann Arbor is a computer science powerhouse.
 With the Computer Science Majors at the College of Engineering and the College of Literature, Science, and the Arts, the University of Michigan gives you plenty of opportunities to succeed as an undergrad.